Direct Imaging Discovery and Dynamical Mass of a Substellar Companion Orbiting an Accelerating Hyades Sun-like Star with SCExAO/CHARIS: HIP 21152 System Properties, Observations, and Data

 The SCExAO/CHARIS and Keck/NIRC2 data obtained in 2020 have 55--98 minutes of on-source integration time.
 Our shallower SCExAO/CHARIS data set obtained in October 2021 aimed solely at rejecting the possibility that the companion candidate is a background object.
 All observations were performed in \textit{angular differential imaging} (ADI) mode, and CHARIS's IFS also enabled spectral differential imaging \citep[SDI; see][and references therein]{Oppenheimer_Hinkley_review_2009}.
 All CHARIS data were taken with a low-resolution ($\mathcal{R}$ $\sim$ 18) spectroscopic mode to obtain wide wavelength coverage and the Lyot coronagraph with a 0\farcs{}23 diameter mask; NIRC2 data were taken in the $L^{\rm \prime}$-band filter also using a Lyot coronagraph but with a larger (0\farcs{}6) mask (see Table \ref{obslog_hip21152}).
 By modulating SCExAO's deformable mirror, we generated four satellite spots around the point spread function (PSF) of HIP 21152 to enable astrometric and spectrophotometric calibration \citep[][]{Sahoo_2020_satellite}, while the NIRC2 coronagraph allows a direct stellar centroid estimate due to its partial transparency.
 To flux-calibrate the NIRC2 data, we obtained unsaturated PSFs of the star before and after the coronagraphic sequence.

 Using the pipeline of \citet{Brandt2017}, the raw CHARIS data were calibrated, and converted into 2D-image cubes consisting of 22 wavelength channels.
-To further process these extracted data cubes, we used the CHARIS Data Processing Pipeline following the outline in \citet{Currie2020b}\footnote{\url{https://github.com/thaynecurrie/charis-dpp}}; the details of our high-contrast image processing are provided in Appendix \ref{app: detail_highcontrast}.
-The spectra of HIP 21152A were measured with the satellite spots in each channel for spectrophotometric calibration, where we adopted an F5V model atmosphere from the Kurucz library \citep{Castelli2003} with the star's 2MASS photometry \citep{Skrutskie_2006_2MASS}.
+To further process these extracted data cubes, we used the CHARIS Data Processing Pipeline\footnote{\url{https://github.com/thaynecurrie/charis-dpp}} following the outline in \citet{Currie2020b}; the details of our high-contrast image processing are provided in Appendix \ref{app: detail_highcontrast}.
+The spectra of HIP 21152A were measured with the satellite spots in each channel for spectrophotometric calibration, where we adopted an F5V model atmosphere from the Kurucz library \citep{Castelli2003} with the star's 2MASS photometry \citep{Skrutskie_2006_2MASS,doi-2MASS}.
 The satellite spots are also used to register the central star's PSFs to a common center.
-While the four spots have roughly equal brightnesses in each wavelength slice, the spot intensities for the December 2020 data showed a large systematic variation, making spectrophotometric calibration for these data more uncertain (see Appendix \ref{app: spec}).
-We processed the NIRC2 images using a well-tested pipeline \citep{Currie2014_HR8799} that carries out standard steps of sky subtraction, image registration, photometric calibration, and PSF subtraction.
+While the four spots have roughly equal brightnesses in each wavelength slice, the spot intensities for the December 2020 data showed a large systematic variation, making spectrophotometric calibration for these data more uncertain (see Appendix \ref{app: spec_dec}).
+We processed the NIRC2 images using a well-tested pipeline \citep{Currie2011,Currie2014_HR8799} that carries out standard steps of sky subtraction, image registration, photometric calibration, and PSF subtraction.
 Our image processing primarily adopts the ALOCI algorithm for ADI PSF subtractions \citep[e.g.,][]{Currie2014_HR8799,Currie2018}.
-We attempted additional processing to improve or validate the fiducial reductions using SDI speckle suppression and a proprietary version of ALOCI (see also Appendix \ref{app: detail_highcontrast}).
+We attempted additional processing to improve or validate the fiducial reductions using alternate ADI reductions that adopt proprietary version of ALOCI and SDI speckle suppression (see also Appendix \ref{app: detail_highcontrast}).